peter-duongGHub/T2A2/README.md

 ## R7
 ### Users
-The users model was created to help define the attributes and each data type, constraint and relationship with other models (Games model).
+The users model was created to help define the attributes and each data type, constraint and relationship with other models (Games and Players model).
 It was also created with validation methods included within marshmallows module validate to ensure users enter appropriate inputs from the front end.
-The Users model was also created to keep in mind of allowing or denying access to creating, updating or deleting games - this is part of othe user controller.
-Only users that are authorised with a true value for ```is_authorised``` are allowed to create, update and delete games.
+The Users model was also created to keep in mind of allowing or denying access to creating, updating or deleting games and players.
+Only users that are authorised with a true value for ```is_authorised``` are allowed to create, update and delete games and players.
 Users that do not have these access rights are only able to view games.

 The users model will include the following components:

 #### Attributes
 - **id**: Used as the primary key for the users table, integer type
-- **name**: Used to define the users name, string type, cant be left empty by front end input
+- **username**: Used to define the users name, string type, cant be left empty by front end input
 - **password**: Used to define user password, string type, cant be left empty by front end input
 - **email**: Used to define user email, string type, cant be left empty by front end input
 - **is_authorised**: Used to define admin rights, boolean type, if user leaves empty default value is False